ahanson/portfolio-site/jobs.md

 title: Work
 ---

-<p>Here are some jobs I've held, and some information about them.</p>
+Here are some jobs I've held, and some information about them.

 {% for employer in site.data.employers %}
 ##{{ employer.name }}: